tmelisma-salesforce/ImageToForm-iOS/SOFTWARE_DESIGN_AND_POC_PLAN.md

 # Software Design Document & POC Implementation Plan: ImageToForm-iOS

-**Document Version:** 1.0
-**Date:** April 14, 2025
+**Document Version:** 2.0 (Revised for Enhanced Clarity) **Date:** April 14, 2025
 **Project:** ImageToForm-iOS Proof of Concept

 **Purpose:** This document outlines the software architecture and detailed design for the ImageToForm-iOS application's full vision.
-It also provides a step-by-step requirements breakdown and technical implementation guide for building the initial Proof of Concept (POC), intended for developers, including junior engineers.
+It also provides a step-by-step requirements breakdown and technical implementation guide for building the initial Proof of Concept (POC), intended for developers, including junior engineers requiring highly explicit instructions.

 ---

 ## Part 1: Software Architecture Outline (Full Vision)

-This section describes the high-level structure and components envisioned for the complete, robust application designed for on-device form filling from images.
+This section describes the high-level structure and components envisioned for the *complete*, robust application designed for on-device form filling from images.

 **1.1.
 Goal:**
 To create a modular, efficient, and reliable on-device system for extracting structured data from images (like insurance cards, labels) and automatically populating mobile application forms, minimizing user effort and errors.